stkevintan/hugoDocs/content/about/new-in-032.md

 For an absolute URL, use `.Permalink`.

 **Note:** The permalink will be relative to the content page, respecting permalink settings.
-Also, bundled pages will not have a value for `RelPermalink`.
+Also, included page resources will not have a value for `RelPermalink`.

 #### List All Resources by Type